-Some causes of sciatica are: a herniated disc in the lower back, spinal stenosis (narrowing of the spinal canal), and, less commonly, piriformis (tensing or damage to muscle near the nerve).
+Some causes of sciatica are a herniated disc in the lower back, spinal stenosis (narrowing of the spinal canal), and, less commonly, piriformis (tensing or damage to the muscle near the nerve).

 Sciatica is not normally treated with herbal remedies, with the exception of arnica when the sciatica was caused by muscle damage.

 Many of those who suffer from sciatica find relief from following other holistic practices, such as a careful regimen of cooling and heating the affected area, gentle stretching for the lower back, and appropriate yoga poses.
 Acupuncture is also becoming more frequently used as a treatment for sciatica and lower back pain in general.